RubixML/Sentiment/README.md

 ### Wrap Up
 - Natural Language Processing is the process of making sense of language using machine learning and other techniques.
-- One way to represent a document is by using a *bag-of-words* approach such as word counts or TF-IDF values.
+- One way to represent a document is by using a *bag-of-words* representation such as word counts or TF-IDF values.
 - Deep (Representation) Learning involves learning higher-order representations of the input data during training.
 - Neural Networks are composed of intermediate computational units called *hidden layers* that define the architecture of the network.
-- The global learning rate setting on an Optimizer controls the speed at which the network learns and should not be too high or low.
+- The global learning rate setting on an Optimizer controls the speed at which the network learns and should not be set too high or low.

 ### Next Steps
 Congratulations on completing the tutorial on text sentiment classification in Rubix ML using a multi layer neural network.
 We recommend playing around with the network architecture and hyper-parameters on your own to get a feel for how they effect the final model.
 Generally, adding more neurons and layers will improve performance but training may take longer.
 In addition, a larger vocabulary size may also improve the ability of the model at the cost of additional computation during training and inference.